sforstephan/NK-model/readme.md

 Kauffman, S.A. and Weinberger, E.D., 1989.
 The NK model of rugged fitness landscapes and its application to maturation of the immune response.
 Journal of Theoretical Biology, 141(2), pp.211-245.

 <a id="2">[2]</a>
 Weinberger, E.D., 1991.
-Local properties of Kauffman’s N-k model: A tunably rugged energy landscape.
+Local properties of Kauffman?s N-k model: A tunably rugged energy landscape.
 Physical review A, 44(10), p.6399.